 Pricey but again, the campers go on multiple field trips!
 This camp also focuses more on experiences and physical activity (which is GREAT) but there aren’t many educational aspects.

-The Carnegie Museums have different summer camps at their many locations.
-They all have a lot to offer and I’ll go through each of them!
-The museums include the Art Museum, Natural History Museum, Andy Warhol and the Science Center.
-Both the Art Museum and Natural History Museum are located in Oakland (same building) while Andy Warhol and the Science Center are located in the North Shore.
+The Carnegie Museums have different summer camps at the Carnegie Science Center and Carnegie Museums of Art and Natural History.
+They all have a lot to offer at each location.
+Both the Art Museum and Natural History Museum are located in Oakland (same building) while the Science Center is located in the North Shore.

 Prices vary from length of camps and camps with field trips or extra materials will have additional costs.
 Here are a few to give you an idea:

 Prices below reflect that of the Art Museum, Natural History Museum & Carnegie Science Center -

 $145 for half day (ages 4 and 5) and per session (1 week) - Members pay $130

 $270 for all day (ages 6+) and per session (1 week) - Members pay $240

 Camps including field trips or building materials have additional fees

 The Art Museum and Natural History Museum have different themes weekly.
 These include “Backyard Biology,” “Comics and Cartoons,” “Dino Dig,” “Fun with Clay,” etc. There are outdoor activities, games, gallery and library visits as well.
 Children enrolled in the Science Camp investigate science careers, experiment with roller coasters, explore the city and navigate the three rivers.
 Camp Carnegie plans fun filled adventures and numerous field trips (for older children) and grant the campers access to hands on exhibits that they can’t get anywhere else!

 Lunch is not provided but a small nut-free snack is included each day.
 Packed lunches need to be brought in a disposable bag and should not require heating or refrigeration.